ItsSamarth/ItsSamarth/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hi there 👋, my name is Samarth
-I am a Technical Lead
+I am a Team Lead

 - 🔭 I’m currently working on Biofourmis
 - 🌱 I’m currently learning Golang and kubernetes